triggerdotdev/examples/mastra-agents/README.md

 # Mastra agents + Trigger.dev task orchestration example project:

-> **ℹ️ Note:** This is a v4 project.
+> **ℹ️ Note:** This is a Trigger.dev v4 project.
 If you are using v3 and want to upgrade, please refer to our [v4 upgrade guide](https://trigger.dev/docs/v4-upgrade-guide).

-Enter a city and activity, and get a clothing recommendation generated based on the weather.
+Enter a city and a activity, and get a clothing recommendation generated for you based on today's weather.

 By combining Mastra's persistent memory system and agent orchestration with Trigger.dev's durable task execution, retries and observability, you get production-ready AI workflows that survive failures, scale automatically, and maintain context across long-running operations.